Melvin Watkins: Texas A&M

 At the end of the 1998 season, Watkins accepted an offer to become the head coach at Texas A&M University, a school which had enjoyed only one winning season in the previous eight years.
-During the next six years, Watkins failed to live up to the success he enjoyed at Charlotte, achieving an unimpressive 60-112 record.
+During the next six years, Watkins failed to live up to the success he enjoyed at Charlotte, achieving an unimpressive 60–112 record.

-In one of the team's more controversial games of Watkins's A&M career, A&M beat Texas Tech 88-86 by sinking a basket at the buzzer.
-As soon as the basket was declared good and A&M given the victory, Watkins shepherded his team off of the court and onto the team bus, without allowing them time to change.
-After watching a replay, officials declared that the basket had come after the buzzer, but Watkins refused to allow his team back on the court to play overtime, and after thirty minutes of discussion, the officials finally declared that A&M had won.
-The team left so fast that they forgot to bring their radio crew, leaving Watkins to conduct the post-game news conference from a cell phone while he was on the team's bus.
+In one of the team's more controversial games of Watkins's A&M career, A&M beat Texas Tech 88–86 by sinking a basket at the buzzer.
+At the time, game officials were not permitted to review plays using instant replay.
+The game was declared over, although Texas Tech administrators continued to plead with officials to return to the court and review the play.
+Watkins shepherded his team out of the locker room and onto the team bus without allowing them time to change, citing security concerns.
+Watkins conducted the post-game news conference with a cell phone from the team bus.
+The NCAA soon changed its rules to allow game officials to use instant replay for reviews.
+The lead official was later suspended, not for missing the call, but for failing to follow procedure for returning to the court after declaring the game was over.

-The low point came in 2003–04, when the Aggies put up a 7-22 record, going 0-16 in the Big 12 Conference.
+The low point came in 2003–04, when the Aggies put up a 7–22 record, going 0–16 in the Big 12 Conference.
 Watkins was pressured into resigning during the Big 12 Tournament in 2004.
-Watkins would not coach for a team that beat Texas A&M again until 2013, when Arkansas snapped his own personal 26 game losing streak in games where Texas A&M was playing and he was coaching.
-He attributed much of the team's poor showing to the youth of the team's very talented recruits, which included freshman Acie Law IV and sophomores Marlon Pompey and Antoine Wright, and under his replacement Billy Gillispie, Watkins's players developed into a very strong team, earning an 8-8 conference record and a trip to the NIT in 2004–2005.
+Watkins would not coach for a team that beat Texas A&M again until 2013, when Arkansas snapped his personal 26-game losing streak in games where Texas A&M was playing and he was coaching.
+He attributed much of the team's poor showing to the youth of the team's very talented recruits, which included freshman Acie Law IV and sophomores Marlon Pompey and Antoine Wright, and under his replacement Billy Gillispie, Watkins's players developed into a very strong team, earning an 8–8 conference record and a trip to the NIT in 2004–2005.

-During his tenure at Texas A&M, Watkins was noted for his outstanding recruiting, bringing eight National Top 100 recruits to the campus, including Antoine Wright the school's tenth all-time leading scorer.
-He also placed a large emphasis on academics, turning out 15 Academic All-Big 12 first or second team members during his six years, and ensuring that fourteen of the seventeen players who completed their eligibility at A&M went on to graduate (the remaining three players are playing professional basketball in overseas leagues).
+During his tenure at Texas A&M, Watkins was noted for his outstanding recruiting, bringing eight National Top 100 recruits to the campus, including Antoine Wright the school's tenth all-time leading scorer, and future first-team All-American Acie Law IV.
+He also placed a heavy emphasis on academics, turning out 15 Academic All-Big 12 first or second-team members during his six years, and ensuring that fourteen of the seventeen players who completed their eligibility at A&M went on to graduate (the remaining three players are playing professional basketball in overseas leagues).